pshtif/Dash/README.md

 DashGraph is the center of the animation system it is a single graph containing any number of nodes and connections between them that executes based on events sent to the graph.

 There can be **asset** or **bound** graph.
-The asset graphs are saved as unity asset files that can be later used by any DashOwner instance as well as shared between projects while bound graphs are bound to a single DashOwner instance and are serialized within it.
+The asset graphs are saved as unity asset files that can be later used by any DashController instance as well as shared between projects while bound graphs are bound to a single DashController instance and are serialized within it.

 ### DashEditor